chilsan/Group-projectCOMP8325/README.md

 # Group-projectCOMP8325
-This repository contains the AI COMP 8325 group project completed by Adithya Sanjana Reddy Chilumula and Sai Divya Kandhadi
+This repository contains the AI COMP 8325 group project completed by Adithya Sanjana Reddy Chilumula and Sai Divya Kandhadi.
+We have chosen the Probe dataset and Malicious URL dataset for this project.
+For ease of completing the project we have shared the workload equally as follows:

+Probing/Port Scan Detection: This dataset was done by Adithya Sanjana Reddy Chilumula Student id: 46130713.
+Data preprocessing such as missing value handling, feature engineering, hyperparameter tuning was performed on the probe dataset to prepare the data for anomaly detection models.
+Isolation Forest, Random Forest Classifier and SVM models were used for anomaly detection.
+Model comparision metrics like accuracy score, execution time, AUC-ROC curve and final results were visualised in graphs and charts.

+Malicious URL Detection: This dataset was done by Sai Divya Kandhadi, student ID: 46724109 .Feature selection and dataprocessing such as duplication removal were performed .The code for this dataset contains comparision between various anomaly detection models.
+Accuracy score, confusion matrix and execution time were used to compare the models and the results were visualised.